bgreg/invoicer/README.md

 #### TODO:

 - [ ] When an invoice has been paid build a script that lets you say `pay invoice_1` which would move it would move it to paid folder and give it a time stamp.
+- [ ] Migrate personal info constants into ruby yaml store, as well as the program constants like the last invoice number for a client